 RoboScientific is one of the world's leading manufacturers of Volatile Organic Compound (VOCs) analysers.

-Our technology is applied to three main business areas.
-Health screening which is already well proven following numerous scientific studies; agriculture, both in the health screening of livestock and in the growing and packaging of fruit and vegetables; and finally process control of manufacturing activities as diverse as the production of bread; drinks and paints.
-The current impact of electronic noses on health screening has been limited because of the absence of affordable, portable devices which can give an accurate and consistent diagnosis which can be relied upon.
-Such a device represents a challenging engineering task but RoboScientific has such an instrument under development and field trials are underway and will continue throughout 2016.
+Our technology is currently focused on three main business areas.
+Health screening; Agriculture, targeting the health status of livestock and in the growing and packaging of fruit and vegetables.
+We are also able to demonstrate accurate measurements relating to infection and contamination in both live and dead animals, as well as grown food products.
+In addition we are able to provide accurate monitoring and process control of manufacturing activities as diverse as the production of bread; drinks and paints.
+The current impact of this technology on health screening has been limited because of the absence of affordable, portable devices which can give an accurate and consistent diagnosis.
+RoboScientific has such an instrument under development and field trials are underway with production expected to begin shortly.

-Thecompany has already undertaken a number of sucessful feasibility studies and field trials in the agriculture arena and these are expected to develop into new practical applications on the farm.
-Here the challenge has been to take the technology out of the laboratory and into the countryside with all the extremes of weather; relatively unscientifically qualified operators and rough handling.
-However given the challenges ranging from unacceptably high levels of food wastage and diseases such as campylobacter in chickens and TB in cattle; the outcomes could be very significant.
+We have already completed a number of successful feasibility studies and field trials in the agriculture arena and these are now being developed into new practical applications on the farm.
+The challenge taking this technology out of the laboratory and into the countryside with all the extremes of weather; relatively unscientifically qualified operators and rough handling has helped refine the design brief and prototypes are about to be trialled.
+Given the challenges ranging from unacceptably high levels of food wastage and disease risks such as campylobacter in chickens and TB in cattle; the outcomes are expected to be very significant.

 RoboScientific works from a laboratory facility within the University of Leeds and has an electronics facility and an administrative office based near Cambridge.